Today's NHL Games on TV: Channel & Free Streaming | January 6

 NHL Games on TV Today: Channel & Free Streaming Options | January 6

-In a Saturday NHL slate that has plenty of compelling matchups, the Florida Panthers versus the Colorado Avalanche is a game to watch.
+The contests in a Saturday NHL slate sure to please include the Florida Panthers squaring off against the Colorado Avalanche at Ball Arena.

-Searching for live coverage of NHL action?
-All the games to watch today are here.
+We've got everything you need in terms of how to watch Saturday's NHL action right here.
+Take a look at the links below.

 Sign up using our links for ESPN+, Fubo and Max to make sure you can stream NHL action across your devices this season.